Mitko0012/SeedDocs/README.md

 # SeedDocs
-The web documentation of Seed.
+This repository contains the source code of the web documentation of Seed.